am8850/tomifier/README.md

 # tomifier

 `pyproject.toml` is a modern way to create a Pathon package. `tomifier` is CLI to initialize a simple Python `pyproject.toml` file and starting code.
 The starting code is itself a CLI that can launch a FastAPI application.

+If you have Ollama, `tomifier` also comes with code generation.
+You can ask it to create new files in your project and provide the Prompt to generate some code (see the `add` command usage below).

 References:
 - [pyproject.toml vs setup.py](https://packaging.python.org/en/latest/guides/modernize-setup-py-project/)